fonimus/ssh-shell-spring-boot/samples/basic/README.md

             pojo: Pojo command
             table-complex: Complex table command
             table-simple: Simple table command
+            table-simple-large: Simple table example command with more data in each columns

     Jmx Commands
             jmx-info: Displays information about jmx mbean.
 Use -a option to query attribute values.